OfficeDev/Microsoft-Teams-Samples/samples/bot-groupchat-messages/csharp/README.md

 ## To try this sample

-- In a terminal, navigate to `FetchGroupChatMessagesWithRSC`
+- In a terminal, navigate to `FetchGroupChatMessages`

     ```bash
     # change into project folder
-    cd # FetchGroupChatMessagesWithRSC
+    cd # FetchGroupChatMessages
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.